RightsandWrongsgit/ARMTEC/business/purchaseintent.md

 If employed by any listed, Thank and Terminate!
 Otherwise continue.

 Please tell me the name of the Health Insurance Company which first comes to mind?
 What other Health Insurance companies are you aware of?
-Have you ever heard of (READ LIST)?
+(Probe: Have you ever heard of (READ LIST)?

 First   Unaided  Aided
 ___     ___      ___ 	Aetna
 ___     ___      ___	Anthem
 ___     ___      ___	Blue Cross/Blue Shield